-Coordinators: Kevin Wellnitz & Dustin Malone Judging: Friday, August 9 - 8:30 a.m.
+Coordinators: Kevin Wellnitz, Kaitlin Houck & Allison Williams Judging: Friday, August 1 - 8:30 a.m.

-- 1. See GENERAL RULES, LIVESTOCK SANITARY REQUIREMENTS, and 4-H PREMIUM SALE - 2.
-Market Beef will be weighed Thursday, August 8 from 3:00-4:00 p.m.
+- 1. See GENERAL RULES, LIVESTOCK SANITARY REQUIREMENTS, and 4-H PREMIUM SALE - Market Beef will be weighed Thursday, July 31 from 3:00-4:00 p.m.
 Heifers will be checked in with steers and must have registration papers. - 3.
 Market Steers and Market Heifers must weigh at least 1,050 lbs. to be sold in 4-H Premium Sale.
-Market Beef Animals not meeting this weight can be shown and will be released upon the conclusion of the Round Robin on Monday, August 12 so members can market them as owner desires.
+Market Beef Animals not meeting this weight can be shown and will be released upon the conclusion of the Round Robin on Monday, August 4 so members can market them as owner desires.
 Classes will be divided by weight to make representative classes. - 4.
 4-H members may show two market beef animals, but only one may be sold at the 4-H Premium Sale if eligible.
 The 4-H Premium Sale is a terminal sale for all market beef animals. - 5.
 A calf may be shown in only one division beef or bucket calf. - 6.
 For the market steer show, classes will be shown by weight with crossbred and AOB options.
-AOB must have documentation of pedigree (association steer certificate/bull registration certificate/AI certificate) to be shown in the AOB class. - No animal exhibiting significant dairy influence will be allowed to show in the market beef classes.
+AOB must have documentation of pedigree (association steer certificate/bull registration certificate/AI certificate) to be shown in the AOB class - No animal exhibiting significant dairy influence will be allowed to show in the market beef classes. - Once a 4-Her shows a market or breeding beef, they can no longer show a bucket calf.